A short video by Yongshan Chen

-The Cape Scott Provincial Park is located at the north west end of Vancouver Island and contains many fascinating bays and beaches.
+The Cape Scott Provincial Park is located at the northwest end of Vancouver Island and contains many fascinating bays and beaches.
 One of the more noticeable bays is San Josef Bay with its sea stacks.
 Many people visit the bay just to see these formations.
-The area has had a first nations presence here for some time.
+The area has had the presence of a first nation here for some time.
 Middens and other remains of settlements serve as evidence that they have been using the area for thousands of years.

 The sea stacks at San Josef Bay are beautiful.
 Water surging through the sandy passages at high tide has slowly eroded the softer outer rock, leaving behind only the harder formations.
 Sea stacks typically form when wave action eats away the surrounding soft rock.
 They can only be found in San Josef Bay on Vancouver Island.
 They are quite beautiful.

 As part of Cape Scott Provincial Park, San Josef Bay is easily accessible on well-maintained trails and boardwalks.
 From the nearest parking lot and trailhead, there is a three-kilometer hike.
 It’s an easy hike on level ground, the trail could easily handle a buggy or even a wheelchair.